mmeyer2k/mmeyer2k.github.io/_posts/2016-04-21-redis-facade-namespace-collision.md

 ### Be careful when using phpredis and Laravel's `\Redis` facade!

-While upgrading from PHP 5.5 to 5.6 on a CEntOS6 machine, I started getting the following random exception `FatalErrorException`:
+While upgrading from PHP 5.5 to 5.6 on a CEntOS6 machine, I started getting the following unexpected exception `FatalErrorException`:
 ```
 Non-static method Redis::get() cannot be called statically, assuming $this from incompatible context
 ```